Books to read after Six of Crows

 If Six of Crows had you hooked on its sharp dialogue, character-driven story, and impossible choices, then Heir by Sabaa Tahir is right up your alley.
 Both books are packed with outsiders fighting to survive, anti-heroes you can’t help but root for, and relationships tangled in love, betrayal, and revenge.
 Plus, if you live for that enemies-to-lovers tension and messy, dysfunctional family drama, Heir delivers all that and more.

-How it's similar to Six of Crows
+Six of Crows only

 Subgenre